-Ever since I went to the Scottish Isle of Skye for the first time, I became very fond of the local mountains.
-Steep, pointy peaks rise straight from the sea level and play with many colors due to their geological origins.
-They are divided into two main ridges: the Cuillins, also known as Black Cuillin, and Red Hills, or Red Cuillin - The two are separated by a glen.
+Ever since I went to the Scottish Isle of Skye for the first time, I have become very fond of the Cuillins: steep, pointy peaks rising straight from the sea level and playing with many colours due to their geological origins.
+There's a glen dividing the Cuillins into the Black Cuillin and the Red Cuillin (also known as the Red Hills).

 During the first trip, I admired the ridges only from a distance.
-It was clear that they will deserve a closer look.
-Back at home, I opened topographic maps and learned that the glen is 13km / 8mi long, ends on a remote beach, and that there is a path going through.
+It was clear that they would deserve a closer look.
+Back at home, I opened topographic maps and learned that the glen is 13km / 8mi long, ends on a remote beach, and has a path going through.
 "That would be amazing on a bike," I thought.
 "Maybe one day," I was dreaming.
 A few weeks ago, I made the dream reality.

-The starting point was Sligachan, a small settlement in the middle of the island, with an important road junction, a hotel, and this view on a neat old bridge and the mountains.
-Such combination makes it a popular place among tourists.
+My starting point was Sligachan, a small settlement in the middle of the island, where's an important road junction, a hotel, and this view on a neat old bridge and the mountains.
+Such a combination makes it a popular place among tourists.